video aspect ratio

 Video aspect ratios keep changing depending on the screen or the platform where the video is viewed.
 As a result of this, it is important to know about different aspect ratios, along with which aspect ratios are more suited for which use cases, in order to offer a perfect viewing experience to users regardless of their platform or device.

-With that settled, let’s look at some more key differences between aspect ratio and resolution to ensure that you never get confused between the two:
+Let’s look at some more key differences between aspect ratio and resolution to ensure that you never get confused between the two:

 Aspect Ratio Resolution